Hospital readmissions dramatically reduced with trusted analytics platform

 Figure 1: Reference architecture for the creation and deployment of a predictive model to assess patient readmission risk.

 Figure 1 illustrates the reference architecture that uses a predictive modeling process where patient electronic medical record (EMR) data is combined with multiple data sources, such as census and socio-economic data, to form a rich picture of a patient.
 With the right inputs, data scientists can create predictive models that learn the relationships between patient data and their propensity for different conditions, e.g. heart disease or risk of early readmission.
 The reference architecture is meant to be customized to a specific hospital, creating a unique implementation.
 The reference implementation (see Section 4 and the GitHub repository listed) includes downloadable code and detailed documentation.
 Specific discussion and considerations for a hospital’s individual implementation can be found in Section 5.
 In general, once a predictive model has been created and validated, it can be deployed as a cloud-based service that allows the model’s predictions to be consumed by other applications.
 For example, discharge planning software can pass a list of patient IDs to the model and receive a score that indicates the readmission risk for each patient.
 Once high-risk patients have been identified, their EMRs and discharge plans can be evaluated to address any appropriate risk factors.
-The model serves as a cognitive aid to assist hospital staff in identifying high-risk patients who may have otherwise gone unnoticed.
+The model serves as a cognitive aid to assist hospital staff in identifying patients at high risk for hospital readmissions who may have otherwise gone unnoticed.